-He is a school governor, multi-academy trust director, military museum trustee and a keen amateur actor and singer.
-He obtained planning permission to build his own house in the Green Belt
+He is a multi-academy trust director, charity trustee, military museum trustee, churchwarden and a keen amateur actor and singer.
+He obtained planning permission to build his own house in the Green Belt.

-Local Development Framework / Plan Making: Landowner: housing allocations in Hertfordshire, Cheshire East, Sussex, Lichfield, Birmingham, Cardiff, Central Bedfordshire
+- Landowners: promoting housing allocations including in Hertfordshire, Cheshire East, Sussex, Lichfield, Birmingham, Cardiff, Central Bedfordshire, Oxfordshire, Warwickshire, Solihull.

 - Developer: resisting allocations in minerals and waste local plan to prevent impact on housing site

 - Local Authorities: advised and assisted LA bringing forward local plans and at examination: Worcestershire, Derby, Derbyshire, Leicestershire, Somerset, Shropshire, Staffordshire, Norfolk.

 - Local Authorities: Gypsy and Traveller Local Plans in Leicestershire and Solihull.

 - Somerset authorities: SPD for new nuclear power station at Hinkley Point